openplans/shareabouts/doc/CONFIG.md

 `SHAREABOUTS_FLAVOR` - The name of the flavor you created in Step 2.
 This is required.
 `SHAREABOUTS_DATASET_ROOT` - The URL to your dataset root.
 This is required.
 `SHAREABOUTS_DATASET_KEY` - The API key for your dataset.
 This is optional.
-`SHAREABOUTS_PREFIX` - If you want to run Shareabouts under a subpath, set this to the path you want to use.
-For example, if you want to run Shareabouts under `http://example.com/subpath/`, set this to `subpath/`.
-This is optional.
+`BASE_URL` - If you want to run Shareabouts under a subpath, set this to the path you want to use.
+For example, if you want to run Shareabouts under `http://example.com/subpath/`, set this to `/subpath/`. **NOTE: unless this is a full URL, it should probably start with a slash, and if it's a path it should probably end in a slash as well.** This is optional.

 For more information see [Deploying Your Map](DEPLOY.md)